silvercrypto888/platinum_ecosystem/fun_stuff/battle_platform_x1/README.md

 # Power Levels

-The X1 Battle Platform uses quadratic power scaling.
+The Battle Platform for X1 uses quadratic power scaling.
 This means that power is proportional not to quantity, but to _quantity squared_.
 This creates a _strong parallel_ between the quadratic scaling of [Metcalfe's Law](https://en.wikipedia.org/wiki/Metcalfe's_law) and [Lanchester's Square Law](https://en.wikipedia.org/wiki/Lanchester's_laws), to create a _Metcalfe-Lanchester power score_.

 **Metcalfe's Law:** $Network \\, Power = Quality \cdot (Quantity \\, of \\, Nodes)^2$